 All sorts of practices fall under the chakra meditation umbrella.
 Some are devoted to spiritual awakening; others to healing or relaxation.
 Spiritual practice should be undertaken with a competent teacher.

 Like chakra meditation, mindfulness is a method whose goal, ultimately, is to form a solid basis for not only temporary benefits of improved health and less stress but also personal transformation.
 Also like chakra meditation, mindfulness requires focus and a balance of determination and relaxation.

 Unlike chakra meditation, mindfulness does not require any particular beliefs aside from a belief in the potential benefits of the practice.
 Mindfulness is more about experiencing the present moment just as it is, and learning to remain grounded in the here and now.
 People who practice mindfulness meditation often find that they are more attentive, grounded and receptive to others outside of their practice sessions.

-To learn more about mindfulness and its partner, awareness meditation, and about where the mindful journey leads, Mindworks App gives a complete overview of these practices and the philosophy behind them.
-With the participation of world-renowned meditation experts, the app offers Guided Meditations of varying levels as well as inspiring Mind Talks, contemplations, fresh and regularly updated content, and more.
+To learn more about mindfulness and its partner awareness meditation, and about where the mindful journey leads, Mindworks Meditation Courses give a complete overview of these practices and the philosophy behind them.
+Through the instruction of world-renowned meditation experts, these courses offer Guided Meditations of varying levels as well as inspiring Mind Talks, contemplations, fresh and regularly updated content, and more.